 The White Rock Lake Conservancy raised private donations and paid the City of Dallas $113,957 in January of 2015 to cover the entire cost of the renovation of the Pavilion and surrounding pathways.
 This phase of the project was completed in 2015.
 In 2019 the pavilion renovation received the Preservation Dallas Achievement Awards honoring Dallas’ outstanding residential and commercial historic preservation projects.

 Today the Conservancy continues to work with the City of Dallas Park & Rec Department to finish the projects.
-We are raising funds for three more components of the larger stone tables project: the tables themselves along with the surrounding grounds; the lily pond; and the restroom.
-Completion of the project would be restoration back to where it was over 85 years ago.
+We are raising funds for three more components of the larger stone tables project: the tables themselves along with new trees and vegetation; the lily pond; and the restroom.
+Completion of the project would be restoration back to where it was over 90 years ago.

 In early 2017, the Conservancy gave the City of Dallas $15,000 for the Park & Recreation department to begin work on two of the original stone tables.
 The first two tables gave us a better idea of the cost and scope of renovation of each table and lead to an updated landscape plan.
 The renovation plan includes renovating and rebuilding the original 13 stone picnic tables, improving the grounds around the tables; refurbishing the original Lily Pond that is fed from a natural spring located near the tables and renovating the historical bathroom located near the Stone Tables.

 The original plans of the Lily Pond at the Stone Tables show the natural stream feeding the lily pond, which runs under a stone bridge.
 The bridge and lily pond were constructed by members of the CCC, as part of President Roosevelt’s new deal, in 1931.
 This stone bridge still remains but the lily pond is in disrepair and will cost $150,000 to renovate the pond and bring it back to it’s original state while allowing for easy maintenance.